pongasoft/gradle-plugins/README.md

 This plugin should be used only in the root project when doing a multi project build.

-3.2 - `org.linkedin.spec`
+3.2 - `org.pongasoft.spec`
 -------------------------
-`org.linkedin.spec` is a plugin which reads a file called `project-spec.groovy` (or `project-spec.json`) and makes it available in all build files as a `spec` object (instance of `java.util.Map`).
+`org.pongasoft.spec` is a plugin which reads a file called `project-spec.groovy` (or `project-spec.json`) and makes it available in all build files as a `spec` object (instance of `java.util.Map`).
 This plugin automatically handles `spec.version` in this fashion: always force snapshot mode (meaning version ends with `-SNAPSHOT`) unless `-Prelease=true` is provided when running the build.
 See an [example](https://github.com/pongasoft/gradle-plugins/blob/master/project-spec.groovy) of this file and how it is being used in this project itself!

-3.3. - `org.linkedin.repository`
+3.3. - `org.pongasoft.repository`
 --------------------------------
-`org.linkedin.repository` is a plugin which allows you to externalize repository configuration and override it with your own defaults (for example if you do not want to use maven central).
-In a similar fashion to the `org.linkedin.userConfig` plugin, it reads an optional set of files (values read last overrides previous values) and makes it available to all build files as a `allRepositories` object (instance of [org.linkedin.gradle.core.RepositoryPluginExtension](https://github.com/pongasoft/gradle-plugins/blob/master/buildSrc/src/main/groovy/org/linkedin/gradle/core/RepositoryPluginExtension.groovy)).
+`org.pongasoft.repository` is a plugin which allows you to externalize repository configuration and override it with your own defaults (for example if you do not want to use maven central).
+In a similar fashion to the `org.pongasoft.userConfig` plugin, it reads an optional set of files (values read last overrides previous values) and makes it available to all build files as a `allRepositories` object (instance of [org.pongasoft.gradle.core.RepositoryPluginExtension](https://github.com/pongasoft/gradle-plugins/blob/master/buildSrc/src/main/groovy/org/linkedin/gradle/core/RepositoryPluginExtension.groovy)).

         repositories.gradle
         repositories-${project.group}.gradle